galank/TopReconstruction/README.md

 The code can be run from the command line:

-root -b -l -q loadFiles.C'(<output_dir>,whichLoop,maxLoops)'
+root -b -l -q loadFiles.C'("output_dir",whichLoop,maxLoops)'

-where <output_dir> is a string containing the path to the directory where the output is written; whichLoop and maxLoops are integers used to split processing into multiple jobs.
+where "output_dir" is a string containing the path to the directory where the output is written; whichLoop and maxLoops are integers used to split processing into multiple jobs.
 For each job to run on 100 events, maxLoops=100 and whichLoop will be the starting event number.
 For example, to run on the first 100 events and write the output to the directory output_files, call:

 root -b -l -q loadFiles.C'("output_files",0,100)'